 Science deserves better tools.
 We're building them.

 The way we search the literature, the way we buy reagents, and the way we measure a researcher's impact were all designed decades ago.
 They haven't kept up.
-A first-year grad student who publishes a paradigm-shifting paper in Cellstill ranks below a retired PI who hasn't been at the bench in fifteen years — because the h-index rewards time served, not contribution.
+A first-year grad student who publishes a paradigm-shifting paper in Cellstill ranks below a retired PI who hasn't been near a lab in fifteen years — because the h-index rewards time served, not impact.
 That's a measurement problem, and it has real consequences for the people doing the most exciting work in science right now.

-We think a first-year grad student and a 30-year PI should be measured by the same standard — impact relative to their peers, right now, in their specific field.
-Not lifetime accumulation.
-We think searching the literature should take seconds and understand biology, not require Boolean syntax.
-And we think researchers should be able to see, instantly, that the $500 antibody in their cart has the same clone as one that costs $150 from another supplier.
+So we're building the alternative.
+A grad student and a 30-year PI should be measured by the same standard — impact relative to their peers, right now, in their field, not lifetime accumulation.
+Searching the literature should take seconds and understand biology — not the Boolean syntax PubMed has barely changed in twenty years.
+And a scientist should see instantly that the $500 antibody in their cart is the same clone as one selling for $150 — so a handful of suppliers can't quietly charge a premium on switching risk.

 PubIndex is built on these ideas.
-The PubIndex Score is a 1–99 metric that measures impact within your specific topic and career stage.
+The PubIndex Score is a 1–99 metric that measures impact across your full body of work, normalized for career stage.
 Emerging researchers compete against emerging researchers.
 Senior leaders compete against senior leaders.
 We normalize for author position, citation velocity, field size, and journal quality.
 We built search that understands biology, not just keywords.
-And we surface the reagents actually used in the papers you're reading, with transparent alternatives side by side.
-Every data point comes from OpenAlex, a free public dataset.
-The scoring formula is published below.
-There are no black boxes.
+We surface the reagents actually used in the papers you're reading, with transparent alternatives side by side.
+The full scoring methodology — including the exact equations — is laid out below.

 PubIndex is free.
 No account required.
 No subscription.
 No paywall.
 The tools of scientific discovery should be accessible to everyone.
 We sustain ourselves by helping labs find better, more affordable reagents — when your budget stretches further, so does ours.